-In the late 1980’s, a group of concerned families requested information and education about mental illnesses from a local treatment agency called Wood County Mental Health Center (The Clinic).
-The agency was caring for individuals who were living with severe mental illness.
-The families desired education in order to assist their loved ones most appropriately.
-The Clinic presented a class consisting on medications, treatment options and ways to cope.
-From the individuals that participated a group of people emerged that founded an affiliate with the National Alliance on Mental Illness (NAMI).
+In the late 1980’s, a group of concerned families requested information and education about mental illnesses.
+The local treatment agency that helped was Wood County Mental Health Center (The Clinic).
+The agency cared for individuals who were living with severe mental illness.
+The families desired education to assist their loved ones most appropriately.
+The Clinic presented a class on medications, treatment options and ways to cope.
+From the individuals that participated, a group of people emerged.
+They founded an affiliate with the National Alliance on Mental Illness (NAMI).

 Throughout the 1990’s, group members attended state and national conferences, trained to teach the Family to Family education classes, and provided regular family support and education to the community.
-For 18 years, NAMI Wood County continued to be a presence in the community with members serving on the Wood County ADAMHS Board and other local agency boards.
+For 18 years, NAMI Wood County grew in the community with members serving on the Wood County ADAMHS Board and other local agency boards.

-We are now staffed with a full time executive director, part time fiscal agent, and a casual resource coordinator.
-The organization is also able to host a United Way Americorps member to serve as volunteer coordinator.
-This individual oversees several volunteers that donate their time weekly.
-NAMI Wood County is now able to provide a host of services: weekly consumer support meetings, monthly family support meetings, yearly free educational classes, one day seminars offering continuing education units and daily availability of phone contact for information and referral.
+We are now staffed with both full-time and part-time staff as well as volunteers and interns.
+We now provide a host of mental illness awareness programs and services: weekly consumer support meetings, monthly family support meetings, yearly free educational classes, one day seminars offering continuing education units and daily availability of phone contact for information and referral.
 New services and members are being added as we continue to grow.